 What curse do you need lifted from your life today?

-Father God, Jesus has authority over all temptation, sin, demon, or disease.
-We ask Him to lift the curses off us and from around us today.
-May we be free to live in health and peace in Your joyful presence, with all the provision we need.
+Father God, thank You that Jesus has been given authority over all, providing resistance to temptation, forgiveness of sin, freedom from demonic oppression, and healing from disease.
+We ask Him to lift all of these curses from and around us today.
+May we be free to live in obedience, health, and peace, joyful in Your presence with all the provision we need.
 We ask this in the wonderful and powerful name of Jesus, Amen.